Azure/azure-functions-templates/Templates/QueueTrigger-CSharp/readme.md

 ## How it works

-For a `QueueTrigger` to work, you provide a path which dictates where the queue messages are located inside your container.
+For a `QueueTrigger` to work, you must provide a queue name that defines the queue messages will be read from.

 ## Learn more